Why Are My Nails Soft And Bendy?

 Use Cuticle Oil

-We love this Cuccio Naturale Revitalizing Cuticle Oil with its natural hydrating ingredients like almond oil and a nail-strengthening anti-breakage complex.
+We love this Cuccio Naturale Revitalising Cuticle Oil, featuring natural hydrating ingredients like almond oil and a nail-strengthening, anti-breakage complex.

 Final Thoughts